ByteDecoder/js13k2020/README.md

 ## Development

-Serve the code in deveopment mode
+Serve the code in development mode

 ```bash
 yarn dev